 Now that you can tell whether or not your rabbit is showing signs of boredom, you want to know what you can do to help your rabbit.
 To do this, you need to make sure you are meeting your rabbit’s basic needs.
 This means allowing your rabbit to use their basic bunny instincts (chewing and digging), giving your rabbit space to move around, and socializing your rabbit.

 - Lots of toys.
 Give your rabbit a variety of different types of toys to satisfy their desire to chew.
 It’s also a good idea to rotate out old toys every once in a while so your rabbit doesn’t get bored of them.
-If you’re not sure what your rabbit likes, try this sampler set from Small Pet Select.
-They’ll send you a variety of toys and you can see which ones your rabbit likes best.
+If you’re not sure what your rabbit likes, try toys from Small Pet Select.
+You can get a variety of toys that are safe and healthy for rabbit, to see which ones your rabbit likes best.
 (Use the code BUNNYLADY to get 15% off your first purchase)

 - Lots of time and space to exercise.
 To meet your rabbit’s physical needs, you need to make sure they have a large enclosure and a lot of time to exercise.